PHYSICIAN, AWARD-WINNING JOURNALISt

 My best WORK

-On parenting siblings of kids with disabilities and the lessons to learn from Georgia's reopening during Covid-19 (The New York Times); on deciding to reopen Georgia in a data-free zone (Atlanta Magazine); on a Georgia county's efforts to pass a shelter-in-place order when its governor wouldn't (Undark); on the echoes of HIV/AIDS mistakes in the response to Covid19 (Xtra Magazine); on the hidden harms of cancer screening (Elemental); on the Black church and HIV (The New York Times); on America's beleaguered Public Health Service (Undark); on transgender healthcare as primary care (The Atlantic); on getting gender identity into electronic health records (Wired); on being a transgender cop in small-town Georgia (AJC).
+On the coffeeshop where I got my first taste of adulthood (Atlanta Magazine); on trusting vaccines when we can't trust the companies that make them (The New York Times); on the maneuverings behind Georgia's disastrous data dashboard (Atlanta Magazine); on parenting siblings of kids with disabilities and the lessons to learn from Georgia's reopening during Covid-19 (The New York Times); on deciding to reopen Georgia in a data-free zone (Atlanta Magazine); on a Georgia county's efforts to pass a shelter-in-place order when its governor wouldn't (Undark); on the echoes of HIV/AIDS mistakes in the response to Covid19 (Xtra Magazine); on the hidden harms of cancer screening (Elemental); on the Black church and HIV (The New York Times); on America's beleaguered Public Health Service (Undark); on transgender healthcare as primary care (The Atlantic); on getting gender identity into electronic health records (Wired); on being a transgender cop in small-town Georgia (AJC).

 On peer mentorship and HIV stigma (Undark); on marijuana and female libido, anonymous genetic testing, and Walmart's foray into rural mental health care (Elemental); on #MeToo, midterms, and sex ed and on the lawsuit that could change transgender care in the Southeast (KHN); on Atlanta's first urban food forest (Atlanta Magazine); on the rural relevance of Georgia's legal challenges to transgender health insurance exclusions (NPR).

 On LGBTQ girls' increased risk of pregnancy and the math on transgender murders (CHJ); on physician refusals of transgender patients and telemedicine's expansion of access to care for transgender folk (Vice); on challenges to expanding telemedicine for rural transgender folk (NPR); on digital detox/non-tox (Woolly); on an Atlanta neighborhood's gem of a history center (Atlanta Magazine); and on the tiniest, witchiest theme park in Slovenia (Atlas Obscura).